saurabhkr78/saurabhkr78/README.md

 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 -🌱 I’m currently learning **DSA,MLOps,Personal Finance**.
 - 👯 I’m looking to collaborate on **low level development projects**
-- ⚡intrinsic motivators **Riding,geopolitics,philosophy,singing,guitar,exploring new techonlogy,intellectual talks,adventurouss travelling,chess**
+- ⚡intrinsic motivators: **Riding,geopolitics,philosophy,singing,guitar,exploring new techonlogy,intellectual talks,adventurouss travelling,chess**
 - 🎧 Currently hooked to
 - ![Alt text](https://spotify-recently-played-readme.vercel.app/api?user=jweclasgumdfg629tylg8kh85)

 ### 📫 Like to meet me virtually?

 Pick a slot if you'd like to meet me and chat about anything you are passionate about - but make sure to describe the agenda.
 <a href="https://calendly.com/meetsaurabh78/30min" target="_blank"><img width="498" alt="meet_link" src="https://user-images.githubusercontent.com/15426564/144297439-f530f383-e73e-41e0-9914-a9b7d3f432e5.png"></a>